developerfromjokela/taskukirja_api/README.md

 You can use tools such as ILSpy or dotPeek to read the source code.
 Extract the APK using some unzip program.
 DLLs are in folder "assemblies"

+I don't hold any responsibility on what are you doing with this discovery.
+And I don't guarantee 100% correctness on the documentation, as it can change without anyone noticing it.